ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

  create a cluster from a existent backup, please see [the restore configuration options](####restore-configuration)
 * `cluster.backupconfig`: The backup configuration CR name.
-* `cluster.volumeSize`: The size set in the persistent volume claim of PostgreSQL data.
+* `cluster.size`: The size set in the persistent volume claim of PostgreSQL data.
 * `cluster.storageclass`: The storage class used for the persisitent volume claim of PostgreSQL data.
 If defined, storageClassName: <storageClass>.
 If set to "-", storageClassName: "", which disables dynamic provisioning.
 If undefined (the default) or set to null, no storageClassName